 - Entities that are tax resident in a jurisdiction other than the UAE;

-- A branch of a foreign entity, the Relevant Income of which is subject to tax in a jurisdiction other than the UAE.
+- Entities that are a branch of a foreign company and all Relevant Income of the UAE branch is subject to tax in the jurisdiction of the foreign company.

 ESR Contact Information